16 min read

 Add a headline that will appear above the form fields.

 Here’s a list of all the pre-filled fields you can use in your lead form.
+Using pre-populated fields can streamline the process by automatically filling in user data from their Facebook profiles, enhancing user experience and improving conversion rates.

-In the above example, I’ve asked for the person’s first name, email address and a response to a simple Yes/No question.
+In the above example, I’ve asked for the person’s first name, email address, and a response to a simple Yes/No question.

-Customize your facebook form thank you screen
+Customize the thank you screen after form submission

 Customize your Thank You screen: this is what people will see after they’ve submitted their details.
 This could be as simple as “Thanks for sending us your details, we’ll be in touch shortly”, or as in this example, I’m asking people to click on the link to view the content.